How to Code a Website

 We’ve talked about the head section of an HTML document briefly above.
 Let’s have a more in-depth look into it here.

-When you open the index.html file of your Bootstrap site in Sublime Text, you’ll see a head section like this (we removed all the non-crucial things from this code for clarity *):
+When you open the index.html file of your Bootstrap site in your code editor, you’ll see a head section like this (we removed all the non-crucial things from this code for clarity *):

 <head>